kkjoshi/gitdemo/README.md

 For review comments follow same once MR/PR approved

-**if auto merge is not allowed get latest from develop & merge locally, resolve conflicts and try again**
+**If auto merge is not allowed get latest from develop & merge locally, resolve conflicts and try again**

 `git push`